elba7r/system-v9/erpnext/docs/user/manual/en/setting-up/bar-code.md

 as bar-code.

 A bar-code machine scans the number from the label of an Item.
-To work with ERPNext and the bar-code mechanism, connect the bar-code machine to your operating hardware.
-Then go to ERPNext setup and activate bar-code by going to tools and clicking on 'hide / unhide features'.
+To work with Revalue ERP and the bar-code mechanism, connect the bar-code machine to your operating hardware.
+Then go to Revalue ERP setup and activate bar-code by going to tools and clicking on 'hide / unhide features'.
 Under Materials, feature setup, check the box that says Item Barcode.